 Bear Creek State Forest

+This property was mostly farm land at one time.
 In the 1930s the Civilian Conservation Corps (CCC) carried out a number of projects at Bear Creek State Forest.
 The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the Great Depression.
-Projects included the planting of thousands of pine, larch and spruce trees in the open areas on the property.
-A small number of oaks were planted as well, which continue to exist on this state forest and others.
+Projects included the planting of thousands of pine, larch and spruce trees and a small number of oak trees in the open areas on the property, which still exist today.

 Upper Bear Creek forest road is not open to motor

 vehicles but can be used for other recreation.

 General information on hiking includes how-to and safety tips and links to rules & regulations.

 The North Country trail is the only trail on the property, leading up to, across, and back down the top of a hill.
 It begins near the gate on Mann Road and ends near the gate on Upper Bear Creek Road.
 The Finger Lakes Trail Conference (leaves DEC website) and Foothills Trail Club (leaves DEC website) have adopted the trail.

 General information on snowmobiling includes how-to and safety tips and links to rules & regulations.